CONNECTICUT TRUCK ACCIDENT LAWYERS

 Human error is a common factor present in the majority of trucking accidents.
 For the most part, it is the trucking company that is legally responsible for the safety of drivers, motorcyclists, pedestrians, and others on the roadway.
 The company must take certain actions to ensure trucking safety, including obeying laws from the Federal Motor Carrier Safety Administration.
 Breaking a law or breaching a duty of care can easily result in a deadly traffic accident and trucking company liability.

 Who Is the Defendant in Your Truck Accident Claim?

-To pursue financial recovery for a truck accident in Connecticut, you will need to figure out who is liable, or legally responsible, for causing the crash.
+To pursue financial recovery for a truck or tractor trailer accident in Connecticut, you will need to figure out who is liable, or legally responsible, for causing the crash.
 This party will become the defendant in your personal injury insurance claim or lawsuit.
 The defendant can be a number of different parties.
 A single claim can also have more than one defendant.